A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Theoretical Results

-where the factor $\frac{1}{n}$ is used to measure the average discrepancy per observation.
-See~\cite{Bayesian-fractional-posterior} for detailed insights into posterior risk bounds under the $\alpha$-R\'{e}nyi divergence framework.
-To present the variational risk bound for the Type I $\ssg$ likelihoods, in addition to Assumption \ref{ass:1}, we impose the following mild {moment condition} in Assumption~\ref{ass:3}, which is satisfied by both the Laplace and Student’s-$t$ (for $\nu > 4$) families.
+where the factor $n^{-1}$ is used to measure the average discrepancy per observation.
+See~\cite{Bayesian-fractional-posterior} for detailed insights into $\alpha$-R\'{e}nyi posterior risk bounds.
+To present the variational risk bound for the Type I $\ssg$ likelihoods, in addition to Assumption \ref{ass:1}, we impose the following mild {moment condition} which is satisfied by both the Laplace and Student’s-$t$ (for $\nu > 2$) families; see Section \ref{sec:discussion-assumptions} of Supplementary Materials.